Trees, Trolls and Transformation

 ~ Welsh proverb

-As you explore the gardens keep your eyes open for seed pods and seeds and use them as a deep contemplation of what the seeds represent metaphorically and symbolically.
+As you explore the gardens keep your eyes open for seed pods and seeds and use them as a deep contemplation of what the seeds represent metaphorically

 What have been seeds in your life that have grown - into either weeds or beautiful plants, or mighty trees?